TRIADA

 A planner that ships.

-TRIADA is a digital instrument — a hyperlinked PDF planner for any device, built around the Rule of Three from three systems: Agile Results, Getting Things Done, and The 12 Week Year.
-Three outcomes daily, weekly, monthly, and per quarter.
-Same shape, every scope.
+TRIADA is a digital tool — a hyperlinked PDF planner for any device, built on the Rule of Three drawn from three systems: Agile Results, GTD, and The 12 Week Year.
+Three outcomes per day, week, month, and quarter.
+One shape at every scale.

 No streak counter.
 No habit tracker.
-No 47 widgets.
-Just the three things you decided would matter today — and the friction of writing them by hand.
+No forty-seven widgets.
+Just the three things you chose to do today — and the resistance of your hand writing them down.

 Three systems, braided into one.